Eligibility of organisations

 Eligibility of investigators

-Investigators must be academic employees – lecturer or equivalent – of an eligible organisation and must be resident in the UK.
+Investigators must be academic employees – lecturer or equivalent – of an eligible organisation and must be resident in the UK, except under specific conditions, set out in the co-investigator section.
 Any fellows holding fellowships aimed primarily at the postdoctoral level are not eligible to apply.

 Engineering and Physical Sciences Research Council (EPSRC) fellows, Royal Society fellows and Royal Academy of Engineering fellows holding fellowships aimed at later career stages are eligible to apply.